corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 ### -b, --base-directory

-The absolute path to the node's base directory for reading configuration directly from a node.
+The path (can be absolute or relative) to the node's base directory for reading configuration directly from a node.
 If this option is not supplied, then the current directory is taken as the node's base directory.

 {{< note >}}
 If `-b` or `--base-directory` is specified, then CorDapps are also loaded from the supplied `base-directory/cordapps` directory and transaction deserialization is enabled by default.